Edwards Plumbing to expand with new warehouse

 “My hope is that we continue to grow as a company to be a great local business for Vinton,” Edwards said.
 “We want to provide these services instead of having people travel to Cedar Rapids or Waterloo to big box stores.
 Being that first option for Vinton and the area is a priority for us.”

-This is a developing story and Vinton Newspapers will have updates as they completion of the warehouse progresses later this year.
+This is a developing story and Vinton Newspapers will have updates as the completion of the warehouse progresses later this year.